-Number of Number of weeks paid

-weeks - 38 = parental leave (up to a

-continuous 50 maximum of 14 weeks)
+Number of weeks Number of weeks paid parental continuous - 38 : = leave (up to a maximum of 14 service weeks)

-service maximum of 14 weeks)

-- B. Unpaid leave for the remaining balance of the following total leave periods: - 52 weeks for employees with less than 12 months continuous service; or - 3 years for employees with 12 months continuous service or more.
+B. Unpaid leave for the remaining balance of the following total leave periods:

+- 1) 52 weeks for employees with less than 12 months continuous service; or - 3 years for employees with 12 months continuous service or more.